 We advise you to walk around the area since you can re-live the historic town where Columbus once resided!
 It’s one of the best experiences in Huelva.

 Relax at the nearby beaches

 The city of Huelva does not have its own beach, but there are many amazing beaches very close to the city.
 The Huelva province is full of beautiful, long, uncrowded beaches.
-In fact, it is known among the locals to be the secret coast of Spain – in opposition to the famous, overly crowded coasts like Costa del Sol, Costa Blanca, and even the northern Costa Verde.
+In fact, it is known among the locals to be the secret coast of Spain – in opposition to the famous, overly crowded coasts of Costa del Sol, Costa Blanca, and even the northern Costa Verde.

 Is Huelva worth visiting?

-Since Huelva isn’t getting the same hype as other cities in the Andalusian region, such as Málaga, Cádiz or Seville, many potential travelers are left wondering – is Huelva actually a good place to visit, and is it worth it to spend a whole vacation here?
+Since Huelva isn’t getting the same hype as other cities in the Andalusian region, such as Málaga, Cádiz or Seville, many potential travelers are left wondering – is Huelva actually a good place to visit, and is it worth it to spend a whole vacation there?

 The answer is an absolute yes: Huelva is a great city.
 It is very underrated, but that can be a nice thing.
 It keeps the prices down, and it keeps the number of tourists down.
 If you are also getting a bit annoyed with overcrowded beaches, waiting in line for hours at the main attractions, and sitting next to loud and drunk tourists at every restaurant, then Huelva is the escape from all of this.
-It really doesn’t get that many tourists, and for the same reason, the locals are much friendlier to the travelers that do stop by.
+It really doesn’t get that many tourists from abroad, and for the same reason, the locals are much friendlier to the travelers who do stop by.
 They don’t get annoyed with their visitors like they do in Seville or in so many other areas of Spain.